VenueDriver/payment-driver/README.md

     nvm alias default node

 #### Set up Stripe keys

+This app processes payments using Stripe, so you'll need a Stripe account.
+The keys come from the dashboard in Stripe.

 Be sure to set the Stripe keys as environment variables in your `.env` file.